gamingdiamond982/Minecraft-SSHD/README.md

 Setting Up Public Key Authentication
 ====================================

-Setting up public key authentication with SSH requires first generating a public and private key pair and then installing just the public key on your Spigot server.
+Setting up public key authentication with SSH requires first generating a public and private key pair and then installing just the public key on your BungeeCord server.
 This plugin supports all modern SSH key algoritms as OpenSSH.
 You can paste as many public keys from the methods below into each user's authorization file if they have multiple private keys.
 You can read [this guide from ssh.com](https://www.ssh.com/ssh/keygen/) if you want a better explanation on different key files.

 ## Generating New Keys